 Memorial Day is meant as a day of observance for us to honor those who lost their lives while serving our country in the U.S. military.
-Originally it was known as Decoration Day, and began in the years following the Civil War and officially was designated a federal holiday in 1971.
+Originally it was known as Decoration Day, and began in the years following the Civil War and was officially designated a federal holiday in 1971.

 Many observe Memorial Day by taking part in community parades and events, and by visiting National Cemeteries and memorials to show their respect and appreciation.